githedgehog/docs/docs/user-guide/vpcs.md

 ## IPv4Namespace

-An IPv4Namespace defines non-overlapping VLAN ranges for attaching servers.
-Each switch belongs to a list of VLAN namespaces with non-overlapping VLAN ranges.
+An `IPv4Namespace` defines a set of (non-overlapping) IPv4 address ranges available for use by VPC subnets.
+Each VPC belongs to a specific IPv4 namespace.
+Therefore, its subnet prefixes must be from that IPv4 namespace.

 ```yaml
 apiVersion: vpc.githedgehog.com/v1alpha2